jacobkap/ucrbook/docs/13_nibrs_offense.md

 Table \@ref(tab:offenseBiasMotivation) shows the percent of all offenses in 2019 that were classified with or without a bias motivation.
 Nearly all offenses - 99.14% - are without a bias motivation meaning that they are not considered hate crimes.
 This still leaves a 63,876 offenses classified as hate crimes.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
-<caption>(\#tab:offenseBiasMotivation)The number and percent of offenders that had a bias motivation or not for all offenses reported in 2022.</caption>
+<caption>(\#tab:offenseBiasMotivation)The number and percent of incidents that had a bias motivation for all incidents reported in 2022.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Bias Motivation </th>